magicaks/magicaks/setup.md

 * AKS cluster with

   * VMSS node pool with 1 - 5 nodes
   * Container Insights enabled
   * ~~Pod security policies enabled~~ (AKS has deprecated PSP in favor of Azure Policy)
   * RBAC enabled
   * Calico as the network plugin
   * Kubernetes version = 1.19.7

 * Flux GitOps operator
 * Azure Key Vault
 * akv2k8s operator installed to provide seamless access to Key Vault secrets
 * Service bus integrated and primary connection string stored in Key Vault and exposed in cluster as K8s secret
 * Integration with Azure Active Directory for K8s RBAC
-* Pod security policies enabled and a restricted policy added
 * Azure Policy enabled on the cluster (no policies assigned right now)
 * Azure Firewall integrated with network and application rules as recommended by AKS
 * Grafana connected to Log Analytics workspace of the cluster is running in Azure Container Instances backed by managed PostgreSQL database